Hungry Hill: Geography

 With a height of 685 m it is the highest peak of the Caha Mountains and the 130th highest in Ireland.
 Hungry Hill lies on the border of counties Cork and Kerry, although the peak is on the Cork side.

 There is a cairn at the summit and a number of standing stones to the south and east of the mountain.
 At its eastern foot are two lakes — Coomadayallig and Coomarkane — which both drain into the Mare's Tail waterfall.
 This is the highest waterfall in Ireland and the UK.

 In popular culture

 Hungry Hill is the title and setting of a 1943 novel by English author Daphne du Maurier.
 Her descriptions of the mountain and environs are markedly similar to the actual location.
-In the novel, the name of the mountain is metaphoric, as during the course of the novel the mountain seems to ‘swallow’ successive generations of the Broderick family, who own and mine the mountain.
-The story is reputedly based on the Irish ancestors of Daphne du Maurier’s friend Christopher Puxley.
+In the novel, the name of the mountain is metaphoric, as during the course of the novel the mountain seems to "swallow" successive generations of the Broderick family, who own and mine the mountain.
+The story is reputedly based on the Irish ancestors of Daphne du Maurier's friend Christopher Puxley.

+The character Daniel O'Rourke, from the Irish folktale of the same name, lives at the bottom of Hungry Hill.